 Well, on the day I visited.
 The bakery did not have breading pudding.
 Nor Victoria sponge.
 And they had run out of Chelsea buns.

 Deflated, but not defeated.
 I scanned the trays in front of me, searching for my consolation prize.
 Everything looked good, but everything looked bread-y, except for a short stack of Eccles cake.

 It wasn’t what I came for.
 And to be quite honest, I felt a little hesitant after my last impulse Eccles cake purchase.
 This one looked very sugary- lots of granulated sugar on top, as well as non-existent slashes…hum….

 But what the heck, I needed a sugar fix and thought I might as well further my research.
 Looking back, I think Eccles cake god was not ready for me to move on quite just yet.

 Boy, was I glad for that impromptu decision.

 It was by far my favorite Eccles cake during my short affair with them.

 The look and feel of this pastry was very similar to that of St. John’s Eccles cake.
 It felt substantially, maybe even hefty for such a little package.

 The pastry was flaky.
-When I bit into it, the layers simply shattered in all direction.
+When I bit into it, the layers simply shattered in all directions.
 The filling was just sweet enough, but not overly so.
 It was neither pasty nor syrupy.
 It was just “wet” enough to compliment the flakiness of the outer shell.
 The bakery added its own twist by mixing in bits and pieces of dates into the traditional currant/raisin mix.
-Eat bite comprised of little pieces of fruits.

 It was simply divine.
 My might as well Eccles cake turned out to be the prince in frog disguise.